CONNECT. DISCOVER. BELONG.

 Campfire is one of the most cherished traditions at camp, bringing everyone together at the end of each day.
 Throughout the week, campers take part in three high-energy, fun-filled campfires packed with songs, skits, and games.
 Only at camp can a simple song or silly skit spark such a shared sense of connection and community.

 In addition, campers participate in two reflective campfires, designed to inspire self-discovery, encourage personal growth, and strengthen bonds within the camp community.
-Every campfire, whether playful or thoughtful, is the perfect way to end the day united, inspired, and full of camp spirit.
+Whether playful or thoughtful, every campfire is the perfect way to end the day united, inspired, and full of camp spirit.

 Our Traditions